JML Direct TV: Expansion

-In Early 2007, JML secured a deal with HSN to take over the Sky EPG slots belonging to their shopping networks iBuy and iBuy2, which HSN had previously put the slots up for sale after announcing the closure of iBuy.
+In early 2007, JML secured a deal with HSN to take over the Sky EPG slots belonging to their shopping networks iBuy and iBuy2, which HSN had previously put the slots up for sale after announcing the closure of iBuy.
 The slots were located on top of the Shopping EPG on 631 and 632 (next to QVC).

 On 25 April 2007, JML announced a joint-venture infomercial channel with Responze TV's US subsidiary Reliant International Media called Showcase TV, which would showcase a mix of US and international infomercials from Reliant’s product range.

 On 1 May 2007, JML officially took over the IBuy slots and announced that they would be officially rebranded on 28 May, with 631 becoming JML Direct TV, with 632 becoming the joint-venture channel with Responze and the 667 slot being renamed as JML Extra.
 The joint-venture was finalised as Shop Now TV.

-Purchase of slots from Victor Direct
+Purchase of slots from Vector Direct

-On 23 December 2007, Vector Direct, a fellow rival infomercial company, went into voluntary liquidation, Victor operated two networks - Vector 24/7 and Shop Vector + on the Sky EPG numbers 652 and 656 respectively, and both were put up for sale.
+On 23 December 2007, Vector Direct, a fellow rival infomercial company, went into voluntary liquidation, Vector operated two networks - Vector 24/7 and Shop Vector + on the Sky EPG numbers 652 and 656 respectively, and both were put up for sale.
 On 27 December 2007, it was announced that JML would purchase both slots.

 On 7 January 2008, the main JML networks went under temporary names - JML Direct TV was renamed JML Direct 1 on Sky 631, while the Shop Now TV format was dropped completely, with the network becoming JML Direct 2.
 Many of the Shop Now TV infomercials were dropped, though those products which JML decided to retain in their lineup would continue to appear, though now under the JML brand.
 JML Extra on 657 remained as it was.
-On January 28, 2008, it was announced that JML had successfully purchased the Victor Direct networks and revealed that all the JML networks would be renamed.
+On 28 January 2008, it was announced that JML had successfully purchased the Vector Direct networks and revealed that all the JML networks would be renamed.